svaarala/duktape/doc/compiler.rst

 Dynamic lexical contexts
 ------------------------

-Ecmascript lexical contexts can be dynamically altered even after a function call exits.
+ECMAScript lexical contexts can be dynamically altered even after a function call exits.
 For example, if a function makes a direct ``eval()`` call with a variable argument, it is possible to declare new variables when the function is called::